Skip to main content

 To learn what else you can do with the Change Events tool, see Change Events.

-When the Change Events tool is disabled, your team will create changes using the Commitments and Head Contracts tools.
-Most variations start with a Potential Variation (PV) which would be generated in the Head Contracts tool.
-Below is a description of the process when all three (3) tiers are enabled for Head Contract variations.
+When the Change Events tool is disabled, your team will create changes using the Commitments and Client Contracts tools.
+Most variations start with a potential variation which would be generated in the Client Contracts tool.
+Below is a description of the process when all three (3) tiers are enabled for client contract variations.

-• Create a Potential Variation (PV).
-Create a PV to outline any potential change in costs that would affect the head contract.
-When you fill out a Schedule of Values (SOV) for a PV, you'll have the option to select a cost code and enter the dollar amount.
-Ideally, it will be a cost code already in the budget, so you can see the budget increase on the Budget tab.
-See Create a Potential Variation (PV).
+• Create a Potential Variation.
+Create a potential variation to outline any potential change in costs that would affect the contract.
+When you fill out a Schedule of Values (SOV) for a potential variation, you'll have the option to select a budget code and enter the dollar amount.
+Ideally, it will be a budget code already in the budget, so you can see the budget increase on the Budget tab.
+See Create a Potential Variation for a Client Contract.

-• Create a Commitment Variation (CV).
-After creating a PV, you can create a CV that acts as a request for pricing from the subcontractor who will be responsible for the scope of work outlined in the PV.
-You can compare the CV to the corresponding PV and view your variance between the two.
-See Create a CV From a PV
+• Create a Commitment Variation.
+After creating a potential variation, you can create a commitment variation that acts as a request for pricing from the subcontractor who will be responsible for the scope of work outlined in the potential variation.
+You can compare the commitment variation to the corresponding potential variation and view your variance between the two.
+See Create a Commitment Variation From a Potential Variation.

-• Create a Variation Request (VR).
-After you've created PCOs, you can roll them into Variation Requests (VR).
-Variation Requests are typically the documents that are submitted for approval and can be used for submitting either individual Potential Variations (PCOs), or for grouping PCOs in order to streamline the review and approval process.
-See Create a Variation Request (VR)
+• Create a Variation Request.
+After you've created potential variations, you can roll them into variation requests.
+Variation requests are typically the documents that are submitted for approval and can be used for submitting either individual potential variations or for grouping potential variations in order to streamline the review and approval process.
+See Create a Variation Request for a Client Contract

-• Create a Head Contract Variation (HCV).
+• Create a Client Contract Variation.
 Variations with a status set to 'Pending' will appear in the 'Pending Budget Changes' column of the project's Budget tool.
-Approved HCVs can be added to head contract progress claims.
-Once you have marked the HCV as approved, the total dollar amount change will be reflected in the 'Approved VARs' column on the Budget tool.
-See Create a Head Contract Variation (HCV).
+Approved CCVs can be added to head contract progress claim.
+Once you have marked the client contract variation as approved, the total dollar amount change will be reflected in the 'Approved VARs' column on the Budget tool.
+See Create a Client Contract Variation.

-• Create a Commitment Variation (CV).
-A CV outlines variations in costs that affect the contract between the contracting company and a vendor or subcontractor.
-Once you have marked the CV as approved, the dollar change will be reflected in the 'Committed Costs' column on the Budget tool.
-Commitments and Potential CVs with a status of 'Pending' will show up in the 'Pending Cost Changes' column on the Budget tool.
-See Create a Commitment Variation (CV).
+• Create a Commitment Variation.
+A commitment variation outlines variations in costs that affect the contract between the contracting company and a vendor or subcontractor.
+Once you have marked the commitment variation as approved, the dollar change will be reflected in the 'Committed Costs' column on the Budget tool.
+Commitments and Potential commitment variations with a status of 'Pending' will show up in the 'Pending Cost Changes' column on the Budget tool.
+See Create a Commitment Variation.

 To learn what else you can do with the Variations tool, see Variations.

-Procore's Invoicing tool uses the user permission granted in the Commitments and Head Contracts tool.
+Procore's Progress Billings tool uses the user permission granted in the Commitments and Client Contracts tool.
 As your project progresses and the contracts have been created and approved, subcontractors can bill you for completed work via subcontractor progress claims.
-You can also create owner progress claims, which can then be emailed to the owner or the party that is being responsible for payment approval.
+You can also create head contract progress claim, which can then be emailed to the owner or the party that is being responsible for payment approval.

-To learn what else you can do with the Invoicing tool, see Invoicing.
+To learn what else you can do with the Invoicing tool, see Progress Billings.

 Direct Costs Tool